kate-mcgaughey/cynthia/README.md

 # cynthia
+This is the first site I built.

-Cynthia Hodgson Music - Violin performance and accompaniment in Woodstock, IL - Wedding violinist
+Cynthia Hodgson Music - Violin and piano performance and accompaniment in Woodstock, IL